 2. Improve Customer Loyalty

 No matter how great your product or service is, it's never completely safe from churn.
-Research shows that while 44% of customers have no plans to change suppliers, 82% end up switching within five years.
-And, as we discussed above, just one poor interaction will cause the majority of your customer base to churn.
+As we discussed above, just one poor interaction will cause the majority of your customer base to churn.

 This leaves you very little wiggle room when it comes to customer service.
 Your team needs to be on its A-game to ensure customers remain happy and loyal to your business.
 Listening to their feedback is the best way to keep pace with customer demand and fulfill their short- and long-term expectations.